sergiocollado/potpourri/notes_on_other_topics/notes_on_python.md

 ```

 Is common that the first line after the function definitions is what is known as **docstring**, it usually is a string that
 explains the goal, use and other notes about the function.
-It can be accessed by means of `functionName.__doc__'
+It can be accessed by means of "functionName.__doc__"

 ### dEFAULT VALUES